Women's Report: Context of rise and demise of Women's Report

 The development of offset printing, which made printing easier and cheaper, had led, in the 1960s, to the development of an "underground press" spreading a counter culture.
 In the wake of this underground press, feminists were inspired to produce their own organs of information to inform women of the Women's Liberation Movement activities and make women aware of their oppression.
-Women's Report was one of the very first women's liberation publications in the UK.
+Women's Report was one of the first women's liberation publications in the UK.
 The Women's liberation movement had held four national conferences but, as yet, there were few specialist campaigning groups working on issues such as health and safety at work, media images of women, or rape.

 In 1975, at the Women's Liberation Movement conference in Manchester, it was decided to set up a Women's Information and Referral Enquiry Service (WIRES) with a newsletter titled WIRES to collect and disseminate information pertaining to women's groups throughout the country.

 By 1979 many local newsletters and campaign groups had emerged.
 Spare Rib magazine, appearing monthly and available through newsagents such as W H Smith, offered a familiar magazine format but an alternative to traditional magazines like Woman and Woman's Own which focused on women's domestic roles.
 Women's Report had lost volunteers and was also having trouble attracting new members to its hardworking collective so the decision was made to close.